 The following issues are often a thorn in a project manager’s side:

-Issues can also occur for those in senior leadership as well, which include:
+Issues can also occur for those in senior leadership roles too, which include:

-Our complete guide to project reporting aims to help you write project reports that are effective and, more importantly, are something the necessary people will actually read.
+Our complete guide to project reporting aims to help you write project reports that are effective and, more importantly, are something the right people will actually read.

 How do you write effective project reports?